-The "new gate" is located on the western walls of the old city of Jerusalem .
-It was opened in 1889 in order to enable an easy access from the Monasteries outside the walls into the Christian quarter.
+The New gate is located on the west side of the old city .
+It was opened in 1889 to allow an easier access to the Christian quarter.

 The aerial map shows the 8 gates of Jerusalem, with the new gate on the left (west side), facing west (modern) Jerusalem.
 These are the gates, listed clockwise starting from the new gate on the west corner: